Telescope (goldfish): Panda Telescope

 The panda telescope is a panda variant of a telescope goldfish with a characteristic black-and-white color pattern and protruding eyes.

 Panda telescopes have protruding eyes.
 Young moors resemble bronze fantails and their protruding eyes gradually develop with age.
 They sport a velvety appearance in maturity.
 However, they may lose this velvet-like appearance with increasing age.
 They can also lose their panda coloration with age; they may become orange and white or any other color combination.
 Frequently panda moors will not keep any of their coloration, or they may turn pure white.

 White Telescope

 White telescope is a white variant of telescope goldfish characterized by a solid white body and protruding eyes.

-The white telescope has a solid white body which contrasts the black variant, the black telescope goldfish, which has a solid black body.
+The white telescope has a solid white body which contrasts with the black variant, the black telescope goldfish, which has a solid black body.
 The white moor is a variant of the telescope goldfish.

 Young white telescopes resemble bronze fantails.
 Their brown coloration decreases and eye protrusion develops with age.
 They can grow up to a length of 6 inches.
 Because their eyes are usually large, their vision is poor.

 White telescopes are less popular than black telescopes.
 The white telescopes, in particular, are able to withstand a wide variety of temperatures.
 They do well with other fancy goldfish varieties.